sagemodeninja/money/docs/CONCEPTS.md

 ### Lines

 A `line` represents the breakdown of a `transaction`.
 Each transaction contains at least one line.
 An example of a line is the actual amount and associated fees.

+## Tags

+A `tag` represents an arbitrary category that can be assigned to a transaction.

+They help organize transactions into meaningful groups, such as "Expenses", "Utilities", or "Entertainment".

 ### Attachments